TGChenZP/MAST30034-A2_GroupWork_Py/README.md

 # Generic Buy Now, Pay Later Project

 ### **Notebooks**
+`26_A_R_summary_notebook.ipynb` summarizes our group's solution to the BNPL problem, and presents findings.

-Please run the following files inorder, to ensure correct outputs
+Please run the following files in-order, to ensure correct outputs

 ETL and external data
 ./scripts/
 - 1.  `1_A_ETL_script.py`            checkpoint: merge original dataset
 - 2.  `2_H_Download.py`              checkpoint: download external data using script.

-For the ETL script, please enter the desire transaction snapshot, to run 4_A_simple_analysis.ipynb
+**Note:** For the ETL script, please enter the desire transaction snapshot, to run 4_A_simple_analysis.ipynb

 EDA + first inspect of data
 - 3.  `3_A_understand_data.ipynb`